 Doctors routinely use laparoscopic surgery to address or diagnose a medical problem.
-They insert a laparoscope, a thin fiber-optic cable with a camera, into one of the small incisions and insert surgical instruments into the other incisions.
+They insert a laparoscope, which is a thin fiber-optic cable with a camera, into one of the small incisions and insert surgical instruments into the other small incisions.
 A small amount of carbon dioxide is pumped into the abdomen to create space for the laparoscope to see and for the surgeons to work.

-Once the surgery is complete, the instruments and laparoscope are removed, and the incisions are sutured closed.
+Once the surgery is complete, the instruments and laparoscope are removed, and then the incisions are sutured closed.
 A typical laparoscopic surgery can be completed within one hour.

 Common Surgeries Performed Under Laparoscopy